urql-graphql/urql/docs/basics/react-preact.md

 ### Installation

-Installing `urql` is as quick as you'd expect and you won't need any other packages to get started with at first.
+Installing `urql` is as quick as you'd expect, and you won't need any other packages to get started with at first.
 We'll install the package with our package manager of choice.

 ```sh